rancher/tfp-automation/tests/sanity/README.md

     awsKeyName: ""
     awsInstanceType: ""
     awsSubnetID: ""
+    rancherSubnetID: ""
     awsVpcID: ""
     awsZoneLetter: ""
     awsRootSize: 100
     awsRoute53Zone: ""
     awsSecurityGroups: [""]
     awsSecurityGroupNames: [""]
+    clusterCIDR: ""             # OPTIONAL - Use for IPv6/dual-stack
+    serviceCIDR: ""             # OPTIONAL - Use for IPv6/dual-stack
+    enablePrimaryIPv6: true     # OPTIONAL - Use for IPv6/dual-stack (true or false)
+    httpProtocolIpv6: ""        # OPTIONAL - Use for IPv6/dual-stack (enabled or disabled)
+    ipv6AddressOnly: true       # OPTIONAL - Use for IPv6/dual-stack (true or false)
+    ipv6AddressCount: "1"       # OPTIONAL - Use for IPv6/dual-stack
+    networking:
+      stackPreference: ""       # OPTIONAL - USE for IPv6/dual-stack (ipv6 or dual)
     region: ""
     awsUser: ""
     sshConnectionType: "ssh"